 Table 3 shows the comparison of the concentration of the metal (Lead) in the sites investigated and the minimum approved values under European regulations and American literature.
-The result indicates that despite the variability in the metal values between the depths and slopes, and the fact that the two locations are close to mining pits, the mean values of metal investigated for both sites studied were lower than both the Bowen (1979) in Aydinalp and marinova [3] and the EU recommended means.
-Therefore, lead concentration in the soils of the studied locations has no much significant impact on the fertility decline of the area.
-Despite the variability, the results are in somewhat not in close agreement with the findings of Anonymous [32] in the soils of the Jakara dam irrigation site in which case the concentration of lead was found to be appreciably high (up to 27.9μgg-1).
+The result indicates that despite the variability in the metal values between the depths and slopes, and the fact that the two locations are close to mining pits, mean values of the metal investigated for both sites studied were lower than both the Bowen (1979) in Aydinalp and marinova [8] and the EU recommended means.
+Therefore, lead concentration in the soils of the locations studied has no much significant impact on the fertility decline of the area.
+Despite the variability, the results are in somewhat not in close agreement with the findings of Anonymous [38] in the soils of the Jakara dam irrigation site in which case the concentration of lead was found to be appreciably high (up to $27.9\mu gg^{-1}$).